FernandaFranco/sql-and-relational-databases/notes.md

 Essential for setting up and maintaining the structure of a database

-a statements has clauses. for example, ADD COLUMN is a clause of the ALTER TABLE statement.
+A statement has clauses. for example, ADD COLUMN is a clause of the ALTER TABLE statement.

+# DML statements

+Access and manipulate data

+# MANY TO MANY relationship

+Usually means adding an extra table to the db (called join table)

+# DISTINCT

+Filters by distinct rows, not field.

+# HAVING

+Like a condition clause WHERE, but for GROUP BY.
+Required when selecting rows based on aggregated data such as a count, because aggregate functions are not allowed in WHERE.